h3rald/h3rald/contents/pls.md

 home: /pls/
 title: "pls"
 subtitle: "A polite but determined task runner"
-summary: "A simple but powerful task runner able to customize your own commands by editing a YAML configuration file."
+summary: "A simple but powerful task runner that lets you define your own commands by editing a YAML configuration file."
 content-type: project
 active: true
 download: "https://github.com/h3rald/pls/releases/download/"